guilhermenicolini/core-api/README.md

     router.get('/public', adapt(new MyController()))
   }
 ```
-This adapter trim spaces of all body string properties and pass the following unified properties to Controller:
+This adapter trim spaces of all body string properties and pass the following unified properties order to Controller:
 - body
+- query
 - params
 - cookies (only signed using COOKIE_SECRET environment variable)
 - headers